 Thus Sekhmet went out and began to wreak vengeance on all those who questioned Ra’s authority.

 But after her first kill Sekhmet became thirsty for blood.
 Having got a taste for it she began to crave it, butchering even innocent lives and drinking their blood.

-Finally, having hatched a plan, Ra Atum said to the Paut Neteru (Ennead gods and goddesses), “Gather to Elephantine all the best brewers that remain, all those that Sekhmet has not killed, and tell them to bring as much barley as possible.”
+Finally, having hatched a plan Ra Atem said to the Paut Neteru, “Gather to Elephantine all the best brewers that remain, all those that Sekhmet has not killed and tell them to bring as much barley as possible.”

-Then he told them to brew a river of beer with the barley and to mix the red sand of Elephantine into the beer.
+Then he told them to brew a rivers worth of beer with the barley and to mix the red sand of Elephantine into the beer.

-When Sekhmet, who by this time had become a lioness vampyre, saw the river of beer that looked like a river of blood she immediately ran to it to drink.
+When Sekhmet, who by this time had become a vampyress lioness, saw the river of beer that looked like a river of blood she immediately ran to it to drink.
 Indeed, she drank the whole river dry.

 The river of beer did the trick, Sekhmet immediately fell asleep after drinking all the beer and when she woke up she was no longer Sekhmet, the goddess of destruction, but Hethor, the goddess of love.

 Indeed, Hethor has many traits that would come to be used by the Greeks to explain Aphrodite, and the Romans to explain Venus, only instead of a magic girdle, Hethor had a magic wig.